-I don’t quite feel ready for 2016 but it’s here so I may as well get on with it.
+I don’t quite feel ready for the new year but it’s here so I may as well get on with it.
 There’s a Rumi quote "The wound is the the place where the light enters you” If that is true, this coming year might just be my brightest yet.

 For those going through heartbreak amongst all the Happy New Year's, I’m sorry.
 You are not alone.